stackbit-projects/willauriersite-24ae1/content/pages/contact.md

   - type: form_section
     section_id: contact-form
     content: |
-      Let’s build something great together.<br>
+      Have questions for the WILL team?

-      Complete our contact form or send us an email at <email@example.com>.
+      Complete our contact form or send us an email at marketing@willaurier.org

       ***